Efficient Approximate Posterior Sampling with Annealed Langevin Monte Carlo: Annealed Langevin Monte Carlo for Posterior Sampling

 \section{Annealed Langevin Monte Carlo for Posterior Sampling}

-The idea behind using Annealed Langevin Monte Carlo for sampling from the \textit{prior} with score networks is to follow the path $t\mapsto p_t$, backward from some large $T$ down to $0$.
-This is possible to do efficiently because the initialization $p_T\approx \gamma$ is just a standard normal, and the curve $p_t$ is ``continuous'' in that the forward process is just an OU process, with $W_2(p_t, p_{t+\delta})\sim \delta$, resulting in an action that can be bounded \cite{cordero2025non}.

-Inspired by this, we construct the path $t\mapsto \mu_t$ of {\em posteriors}, with $\mu_t\propto p_te^{-R}$.
+We construct a path $t\mapsto \mu_t$ of posteriors, with $\mu_t\propto p_te^{-R}$ (that is, posteriors of noised priors).
 In Figure \ref{fig:alg_overview}, this curve is represented by the blue curve between $\mu_{T_{ws}}$ and $\mu_{0}$.
 This path is absolutely continuous (see Lemma \ref{lem:absolutely_continuous}) and thus generated by some velocity field $v_t$.
 However, because we do not know $v_t$, we cannot use this field to traverse the curve.
-Our results (to follow) show that \ref{eq:AnnealedLMC} tracks a discretization of this continuous path.
-We denote its sample at time $t$ by $x_t$, and the associated distribution by $\rho_t.$

-\textbf{Warm Start:} We sample our initial point $X_0$ from a standard Gaussian $\gamma$, and run \ref{eq:LMC} for target $\gamma e^{-R}/Z$ for $\log \frac{1}{\epsilon}$ iterates.
-Because $R$ is convex, $\gamma e^{-R}$ is log-concave, and efficient convergence to within $\epsilon$ in $\textsf{KL}$ follows from prior work \cite{vempala2022rapidconvergenceunadjustedlangevin}.
+Our results bound the \textit{action} of this path to show that \ref{eq:AnnealedLMC} tracks a discretization of this continuous path.
+We denote a sample at time $t$ by $X_t$, and the associated distribution by $\rho_t.$ There are two phases to our algorithm, as below. \begin{itemize} \item \textbf{Warm Start:} We sample our initial point $X_0$ from a standard Gaussian $\gamma$, and run \ref{eq:LMC} for target $\gamma e^{-R}/Z$ for $\log \frac{1}{\epsilon}$ iterates.
+Because $R$ is convex, $\gamma e^{-R}$ is strongly log-concave, so efficient convergence to within $\epsilon$ in $\textsf{KL}$ follows from prior work \citep{vempala2022rapidconvergenceunadjustedlangevin}.
 We can think of this warm start as biasing our samples towards the measurement.
-At this point we have not aligned our samples at all with the prior.

-\textbf{Annealing: } Starting from $\mu_{T_{ws}}$ with $T_{ws}\asymp \log \frac{1}{\epsilon}$, we run \ref{eq:AnnealedLMC} to track the distributions $\mu_t$ from $T_{ws}$ to $0$.
+At this point, we have not aligned our samples at all with the prior. \item \textbf{Annealing: } Starting from $\mu_{T_{ws}}$ with $T_{ws}\asymp \frac{1}{\epsilon^2}\log \frac{1}{\epsilon}$, we run \ref{eq:AnnealedLMC} to track the distributions $\mu_t$ from $T_{ws}$ to $0$.
 We use a parameter $\kappa$ to control the rate at which we move along this path.
-Moving slowly results in better agreement between the law of the iterate and the corresponding target.
+Moving slowly results in better agreement between the law of the iterate and the corresponding target. \end{itemize}